-Increase in the FY rate.
-SED met their desired goal.

-Student Connectedness

-• EL grew by 1%, SED grew by 2%, and FY grew by 1%.
-There was a slight increase in all three groups.
+- Increase in the FY rate.
+SED met their desired goal. - Student Connectedness - EL grew by 1%, SED grew by 2%, and FY grew by 1%.
+There was a slight increase with all three groups.
 Additionally, all three groups met their desired goals.